Seq # 362710070

 Imago

-Wingspan: 15–20 mm.
-An instantly recognisable species which has a large and conspicuous red-brown or chocolate-brown pre-tornal marking.
+Wingspan 15–20 mm.
+An instantly recognizable species that has a large and conspicuous red-brown or chocolate-brown pre-tornal marking.

 Museum specimens